mdn/webaudio-examples/README.md

 The [multi-track](https://github.com/mdn/webaudio-examples/tree/main/multi-track) directory contains an example of connecting separate independently-playable audio tracks to a single [`AudioDestinationNode`](https://developer.mozilla.org/en-US/docs/Web/API/AudioDestinationNode) interface.
 [Run the example live](http://mdn.github.io/webaudio-examples/multi-track/).

+### Multi track advanced

+The [multi-track-advanced](https://github.com/mdn/webaudio-examples/tree/main/multi-track-advanced) directory contains an enhanced version of the original multi-track example.
+This version introduces a [`GainNode`](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) for each track, providing precise control over individual audio levels through volume faders.
+It also includes solo buttons, enabling the isolation of a specific track by muting all other tracks.
+[Run the example live](http://mdn.github.io/webaudio-examples/multi-track-advanced/).

 ### Offline audio context

 The [offline-audio-context](https://github.com/mdn/webaudio-examples/tree/main/offline-audio-context) directory contains a simple example to show how a Web Audio API [`OfflineAudioContext`](https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext) interface can be used to rapidly process/render audio in the background to create a buffer, which can then be used in any way you please.
 For more information, see [https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext).
 [Run example live](http://mdn.github.io/webaudio-examples/offline-audio-context/).